-Threat agents may attempt to access, change, and/or modify the security functionality of the network device without administrator awareness.
-This could result in the attacker finding an avenue (e.g., misconfiguration, flaw in the product) to compromise the device and the administrator would have no knowledge that the device has been compromised.
+Threat agents may attempt to access, change, and/or modify the security functionality of the firewall without Administrator awareness.
+This could result in the attacker finding an avenue (e.g., misconfiguration, flaw in the product) to compromise the device and the Administrator would have no knowledge that the device has been compromised.